cernak/cernak/README.md

-I’m currently working on a Full-Stack Engineer career path on Codecademy and this repo was created for the course.<br>
+I’m currently working on a Full-Stack Engineer career path at Codecademy and this repo was created for the course.<br>

 - [Full-Stack Engineer Course](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path)<br>
 - [My Codecademy Profile](https://codecademy.com/profiles/cernak)<br>